dgaydukov/cert-ocpjp11/files/ocpjp11.md

 there are 3 types of memory:
 * memory - main memory of PC called RAM
-* registers - cpu internal memory, the fastest memory available. it's size equal for cpu word size. if our cpu architecture is 32bit, then register size - 32bit, if 64bit - register size 64bit. this number should be multiply of memory unit size since most modern pc are byte-addressable with memory unit size=8bit, or 1 byte, both 32 and 64 equally divide into 8bit for pc that works mostly with text byte-addressable memory is better - cause min size of char in ascii is 7bit for pc that works with numbers word-addressable memory is better, cause integer is 4byte
+* registers - cpu internal memory, the fastest memory available. it's size equal for cpu word size. if our cpu architecture is 32bit, then register size - 32bit, if 64bit - register size 64bit. this number should be multiple of memory unit size since most modern pc are byte-addressable with memory unit size=8bit, or 1 byte, both 32 and 64 equally divide into 8bit for pc that works mostly with text byte-addressable memory is better - cause min size of char in ascii is 7bit for pc that works with numbers word-addressable memory is better, cause integer is 4byte